Cupstone: Distribution

 Similar objects can be found on all continents except Antarctica.
 They are associated with Celtic Europe, prehistoric Australia, Borneo and the Middle East.
 Some of the earliest cupules can be found at the Bhimbetka cave site in India, dating to 290,000-700,000 BCE, but in Europe they do not pre-date the most recent cold phase (the Würm glaciation or Weichselian glaciation).
 Some scholars insist the items are "false" artifacts, that is, their form results from natural processes rather than human activity.
 However, no one has yet described processes that might both produce such effects and also explain the distribution of the effects and the objects.
 Certainly air-bubbles in stone, broken open and eroded, could produce some of these phenomena.
 The objects are familiar in Illinois, Ohio, Indiana, Arkansas, Kentucky, Tennessee, Alabama and Mississippi, and occur elsewhere as well.

 The pattern, size and number of concavities is not predictable, nor is material—impressions are found in soft sandstone and hard granite.
 Cupstones may exhibit a mixture of large and small indentations, perhaps indicating multiple uses over a considerable span of time.
 Indentations range from barely visible 1/16" to 6".
 Examination under magnification suggests the impressions were at least in some cases formed by rotary grinding, particularly in softer rocks.
 In most cases, archeological evidence of cupstones on hard rock surfaces and monoliths indicates that they were created by direct percussion with rock hammers.
 Typical impressions are of the simple pit type, though some cavities have been excavated to produce an opened-sphere type of pocket, by means and for reasons unknown.
 Very large specimens weighing several tons and with dozens of impressions several inches across are thought to be cult objects; they have been found throughout the Mississippi Valley.

 Historic accounts

-There are several ethnographic accounts of the Native use of nutting stones in the historic times.
+There are several ethnographic accounts of the Native American use of nutting stones in the historic times.
 One account says "the Virginia Indians in 1587 tells us that each household had stones for cracking nuts and for grinding shell and other materials."
 It goes on to say that "This statement would doubtless be equally true if applied at that time to almost any tribe inhabiting the section east of the Mississippi."

 In Hawaii, cup and ring marks are associated with petroglyphs, and those occurring in the boundary regions of Apuki and Puna lands have been used as depositories for a child's navel cord, a custom also observed in other Polynesian peoples.